erhosen/ball-sort-puzzle-bot/README.md

 # ball-sort-puzzle
-Solver for mobile game \"Ball sort puzzle\" on Python
+Solver for mobile game "Ball sort puzzle" in Python